Hoarwithy, Herefordshire & The Wye Valley

-A mile and a half away is the Loughpool Inn - full of character, charm and tempting food.
-Along the river about three miles the other way is the Cottage of Content, another very popular and quaint local foodie pub.
+Just over two miles away is the Loughpool Inn - full of character, charm and tempting food.
+Along the river about two miles the other way is the Cottage of Content, another very popular and quaint local foodie pub.

 Our nearest town (6 Miles) is the historic centre of the tourist industry in Britain.
 William Gilpin wrote the first book for tourists about the beauties of the Wye Valley from Ross to Chepstow.
 Likening these local views of the truly picturesque to those of the Grand European tour.
 There is a seventeenth century market house and river side pubs to explore.